Reese Witherspoon And Harlan Coben Joke Their New Thriller Will Have You Cursing Them Out At 4 A.m.

 We may receive a commission on purchases made from links.

-But don't just take the co-authors' word for it, because the reviews also suggest this isn't a book you'll be able to say goodbye to easily.
-"This was so good! it was suspenseful and kept me guessing until the very end!" one reader wrote in their GoodReads review.
+Given Coben's track record for writing intense thrillers, and Witherspoon's history of producing and starring in crime dramas like "Big Little Lies" (one of many Reese's Book Club picks that got the big screen treatment), it makes sense that the two joining forces could only mean good things for people who appreciate stories that contain plenty of twists and cliffhangers.
+But don't just take the co-authors' word for it, because the reviews also suggest this isn't a book you'll be able to say goodbye to easily. "[It] was suspenseful and kept me guessing until the very end!" one reader wrote in their GoodReads review.
 Another said, "From the start, I struggled to predict where the story would go, since Reese and Harlan were determined not to give anything away.
 That uncertainty kept me hooked right to the end."

 Gone Before Goodbye tells Maggie McCabe's intense story